-** REDUCED FOR QUICK SALE ** A beautiful and very impressive period family home, dating back to the mid 18th century.
+* REDUCED PRICE * A beautiful and very impressive period family home, dating back to the mid 18th century.
 Formerly the home of Authoress, Constance Holme, this property is bursting with character, combining modern fixture with original features.

 Full description:DIRECTIONS From our offices on Park Road proceed to the crossroads and continue straight over into Main Street.
 Proceed along Main Street passing the church on the right hand side.
 At the brow of the hill continue past TT carpets and immediately bear left into the access lane.
 Continue straight ahead where you will find the property directly in front of you.